soffes/blog/published/2007-12-28-my-name-is-kevin-smith-only-at-gamestop-though/my-name-is-kevin-smith-only-at-gamestop-though.markdown

 ---
-title: My Name is Kevin Smith… Only at GameStop Though
+tags:
-categories: games
+- games
 ---

+# My Name is Kevin Smith… Only at GameStop Though

 So I got Halo 3 for Christmas.
 I learned a very valuable lesson the other day. **NEVER STAND YOUR XBOX 360 ON ITS SIDE!** It **will** fall over eventually.
 Mine fell over when I was moving stuff while it was one.
 It scratched a ton of circles in my Halo 3 disk.
 Later I was playing Guitar Hero 3 and I started to move TV and stuff, knocked it over, tried to catch it, and then dropped it again.
 Both of Halo 3 and Guitar Hero 3 are unplayable.